ipspace/blog/content/posts/2025/04/ibgp-local-as-details.md

 **Conclusion:** One **MUST** use **neighbor next-hop-self** to change the next hop on an iBGP local-as session.

-{{<next-in-series page="/posts/2025/04/xxx.md">}}
+{{<next-in-series page="/posts/2025/08/ibgp-local-as-rr.md">}}
 But wait, there's more.
 We've only scratched the surface of the iBGP local-as complexity.
-In a few days, we'll explore what happens if you use this abhorrent mechanism to connect two large autonomous systems.
+In the next blog post, we'll explore what happens if you use this abhorrent mechanism to connect two autonomous systems that have more than one router.
 {{</next-in-series>}}

 ### Reference Information